digitalcolony/soundboard-pwa/README.md

 # PWA Soundboard

-A Progressive Web App (PWA) soundboard that works offline and can be installed as a standalone app.
+A fully generic, configurable Progressive Web App (PWA) soundboard that works offline and can be installed as a standalone app. **This project is open source and free for everyone to use, modify, and customize for any purpose.**

+## 🎯 Open Source & Free to Use

+This soundboard is designed to be **completely generic and easily customizable** for any use case:

+- ✅ **Free to use** for personal, commercial, or any other purpose
+- ✅ **Easy to customize** with JSON configuration files
+- ✅ **No hardcoded content** - bring your own audio files and branding
+- ✅ **MIT Licensed** - modify, distribute, and use however you want

+**Perfect for**: Podcast soundboards, radio show drops, gaming sounds, meme collections, educational audio, language learning, accessibility tools, or any audio collection you want to make easily accessible.

 ## Features

 - 🔊 **Offline-capable**: All sounds are cached for offline use
 - 📱 **Installable**: Can be installed as a standalone app on mobile and desktop
 - 🔄 **Auto-updating**: Automatically checks for new sounds when online
-- 🎵 **Full soundboard**: Includes all drops from Neil Rogers, Jennifer Rehm, Jim Mandich, Larry King, and more
+- 🎵 **Fully configurable**: No hardcoded content - completely customizable via JSON
 - 🔍 **Search functionality**: Search sounds by name or artist
-- 📋 **Multiple actions**: Play, download, or copy links to clipboard
 - ⌨️ **Keyboard shortcuts**: Press 'S' to focus search box
+- 🎨 **Easy theming**: Custom colors, text, and branding via config file
+- 🔧 **Automatic metadata**: Generates sound data from MP3 ID3 tags

 ## Installation